-The severity of malaria among children under the age of 5 years has gone down considerably in recent years due to investments made to eliminate malaria.
-Available data shows the number of patients 5 years and below admitted with malaria reduced to 108, 243 in 2024 from 144,769 in 2022.
+The severity of malaria among children under 5 years of age has declined considerably in recent years due to investments made to eliminate malaria.
+Available data show the number of patients 5 years and below admitted with malaria reduced to 108, 243 in 2024 from 144,769 in 2022.
 In the year under review, the number of patients below the age of 5 years dying of malaria was 35, resulting in a case fatality of 0.03 percent.
 Malaria Case fatality decreased to 0.05 percent from 0.12 percent between 2020 and 2022.
-The higher spike in 2020 was probably due to the COVID-19 pandemic and the consequential measures instituted to limit attendance to healthcare facilities only to patients that required critical or emergency care.
+The high spike in 2020 was probably due to the COVID-19 pandemic and the consequential measures instituted to limit attendance to healthcare facilities only to patients that required critical or emergency care.
 Figure 2.2.2.13 shows children under five years dying from malaria incidence from 2020 to 2024.